Reflection on Luke 2:36-40 ~

 39 When they had finished everything required by the law of the Lord, they returned to Galilee, to their own town of Nazareth.
 40 The child grew and became strong, filled with wisdom; and the favor of God was upon him.

-Thank you for meditating on this Gospel reading and considering this reflection on Luke 2:36-40.
+Thank you for meditating on this Gospel reading and considering this Lectio Divina Luke 2:36-40 Reflection – Worship and Praise God.